The spiritually-minded man understands that Christ Crucified is God’s true power and wisdom - 1 Corinthians 2:14.

 shameful execution of a powerless man for sedition against the world’s

-mightiest empire was sheer nonsense.
+mightiest empire is sheer nonsense.

 Thus,